 Uniarts Helsinki’s coronavirus-related guidelines

-The restrictions on the use of facilities, artistic activities, libraries and leisure-time activities do not concern Uniarts Helsinki’s facilities in Seinäjoki and Kuopio, however, because these facilities are located in areas that are at the baseline level of the pandemic.
+Restrictions concerning artistic activities, libraries and leisure-time activities do not concern Uniarts Helsinki’s units in Seinäjoki and Kuopio unless the hospital districts where they are located have entered the spreading stage of the pandemic.

 Use of facilities